almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 </figure>

 # Introduction
 Nowdays there are many ways to host your web app ranging from containerization for portability to full-fledged IaaS (Infrastructure as a Service) deployments.
 However, these two options come with significant management overhead, which can be quite challenging.
 Another solution is choosing a platform, which manages this for you; this is oftern referred to as Platform as a Service (PaaS).
 Two popular choices represent Azure App Services and Heroku.
 However, the choice between these two depends on individual application as well as business requirements.
+Let's assume this scenario: a team is using Azure currently, but wants to consider Heroku.
 Let's take a look at how this shakes out!

 # Requirements
 ## In Scope